Beyond mean-field dynamics of the Dicke model with non-Markovian dephasing

 \lettersection{Mean-field limit---} From \newnnref{eqs:mf-general} and assuming permutation symmetry of all sites, we see that the mean-field dynamics are exactly captured by an effective model describing the evolution of a single spin-boson system subjected to a time-dependent external field $a(t) \equiv \langle \op{a}(t) \rangle/\sqrt{N}$ and a corresponding evolution equation for the photon field $a(t)$,

 We can account for non-Markovianity in numerical simulations through the time-evolving matrix product operator (TEMPO) method~\cite{Strathearn2018, FowlerWright2022, FowlerWrightThesis}.
 In particular, we make use of its time-translationally invariant~\cite{Link2024} variant, which reduces the computational cost required to propagate the dynamics to long times.
+We use $0.04$ for the timestep and $10^{-8.5}$ for the relative threshold of SVD truncation for TEMPO.

 It was shown by Kirton and Keeling that SR is fully suppressed~\cite{Kirton2017} when the local dephasing is taken to be Markovian.
 However we find (see \newnnref{fig:mf-tempo}) that, consistent with Fowler-Wright~\cite{FowlerWrightMasters}, for non-Markovian dephasing a SR transition occurs as the coupling is increased in MF theory.
 The uniqueness of pure Markovian dephasing can be seen in its Linbladian, $\Gamma_{\phi} (\spin{z}{} \op{\rho} \spin{z}{} - \op{\rho})$, which contains neither a response (imaginary part) nor a reciprocal term encoding a detailed balance relation.
 As shown in the Appendix, this can only be consistent with infinite temperature of the bath.
 This underscores the importance of carefully modeling the temporal behavior of the bath.